kai-trotter/students-mental-health/README.md

 # Analyzing Students Mental Health
-The global gaming market is projected to surpass $300 billion by 2027, making video games a lucrative industry.
-In this project, I analyzed critic and user scores alongside sales data for the top 400 video games released since 1977.
-My goal was to identify the "golden age" of video games by exploring trends in user and critic preferences over time while examining the business side of gaming through sales data.
+Studying abroad is an exciting yet challenging experience.
+In this project, I analyzed data from a Japanese international university's study on the mental health of international students.
+By leveraging data manipulation techniques, I uncovered key factors impacting student mental health and provided insights to inform supportive measures.

 Key Highlights:

-1. Analyzed critic and user scores to identify top-rated release years.
+1. Cleaned and manipulated data to explore mental health trends.
-2. Explored sales data to understand the financial side of gaming.
+2. Identified significant factors influencing international students’ well-being.
-3. Gained insights into the evolution of video game quality and success.
+3. Gained insights to support mental health initiatives in academic settings.

-This project demonstrates my ability to analyze data trends, extract meaningful insights, and connect findings to industry-relevant questions.
+This project showcases my data analysis skills and my ability to draw actionable insights from real-world datasets.